WellFiredDevelopment/dotProfileDocumentation/sphinx/source/api/classes/class_wellfired_profile_profileprocessor_filestreamerprocessor.rst

 Description
 ------------

-A custom :ref:`Profile<classwellfired_profile_profile>` Processor that will stream your profiled data to disk.
+A custom :ref:`Profile<namespacewellfired_profile>` Processor that will stream your profiled data to disk.
 Use this variation if you're worried about your application not exiting cleanly, otherwise, use the :ref:`FileProcessor<classwellfired_profile_profileprocessor_fileprocessor>`

 Public Methods
 ---------------